dcermak/obs-package-update/README.rst

 Usage
 =====

-The core functionality is provided by the :py:class:`Updater` class, where you have to implement the :py:meth:`Updater.add_files` function.
+The core functionality is provided by the :py:class:`~obs_package_update.update.Updater` class, where you have to implement the :py:meth:`~obs_package_update.update.Updater.add_files` function.
 This asynchronous function obtains the destination to the checked out package and should write the updated sources into that directory.
-To then perform the actual update, execute :py:meth:`Updater.update_package`.
+To then perform the actual update, execute :py:meth:`~obs_package_update.update.Updater.update_package`.

 A very simple (and rather dumb) example for such an updater would be the following: